 During the summer months (December-March), beach resort areas such as Punta del Este see an increase in the number of petty street crimes and residential burglaries.

-Exercise common sense in your activities in Montevideo and in Uruguayan resort areas, and be attentive to your personal security and surroundings in these areas.
+Exercise common sense in your activities in Uruguayan resort areas, and be attentive to your personal security and surroundings.

 Police cars are clearly marked and equipped with cellular phones, although most police officers do not speak English.